-According to the Federal Aviation Administration (FAA), air travel is expected to double over the next 20 years.
 As air traffic increases, so does the risk that passengers will be involved in of an aviation accident.
-Generally, air traffic is considered to be a safe means of transportation, but when accidents do occur they often result in fatalities.
+Generally, air traffic is considered a safe means of transportation.
+But when aviation accidents do occur they often result in fatalities.
 Smaller, less serious accidents involving private aircraft are more frequent than people realize, because many of these incidents go unreported in the media.

 Causes of Plane Crashes

 Aviation accident law covers both major air carrier and general aviation accidents.
 General aviation includes all non-commercial aircraft including small planes, large business jets, charter flights, pleasure crafts, helicopters, and hang gliders.
 The most common causes of both major carrier and general aviation accidents include:

 - Structural or design problems

 - Negligence in a third party's selection of a carrier